t4d-gmbh/git-and-its-remotes/source/content/contributing/step_by_step.md

      - Explain why you followed a particular approach (if unclear).
 {% endif %}

-{% if page %}#### {% endif %}7. **Participate in Code Review** 👥{% if slide %} Be open for feedback and repsect the maintainers decisions.
+{% if page %}#### {% endif %}7. **Participate in Code Review** 👥{% if slide %} Be open for feedback and respect the maintainers decisions.
 {% else %}
    - Engage with project maintainers and other contributors during the review process.
    - Be open to feedback and make any necessary revisions.
-   - Respect the maintainers decisions and adaptations, if you are not happy with them you can always keep your forked repository and maintain it on your own!
+   - Respect the maintainers decisions and adaptations, if you are not happy with them, you can always keep your forked repository and maintain it on your own!
 {% endif %}

 {% if page %}#### {% endif %}8. 🌟 **Stay Engaged** 🌟{% if slide %}